retebuonvivere/retebuonvivere/README.md

 what is retebuonvivere.org
 --------------------------
 Basically retebuonvivere.org will be a [drupal][6] website for the community (the network) of the civil society and social economy organizations (CSSEO) of the province of Verona, Italy.

-It will then become a drupal distribution (allowing other network to use it), or we can work on top of one of the social distributions out there, e.g. [Open Atrium 2][4] and [Drupal Commons 3][8], or on top of a base distribution as [Panopoly][7].
+It will then become a drupal distribution (allowing other networks to use it).

 structure of the project
 ------------------------